MiguelitoM/Parking-Lot-Management-System/README.md

-# 🚙 Parking Management System in C
+# 🚙 Parking Lot Management System

 ## 🔍 Overview
 This project is a C-based command-line system developed for the *Introduction to Data Structures and Algorithms)* course.
 It manages multiple parking lots, vehicle entries and exits, and billing, following a set of predefined rules.